dhellmann/pymotw-3/source/enum/index.rst

    :start-after: #end_pymotw_header

-In this example, each member value is a tuple containing the numerical id (such as might be stored in a database) and a list of valid transitions away from the current state.
+In this example, each member value is a tuple containing the numerical ID (such as might be stored in a database) and a list of valid transitions away from the current state.

 .. {{{cog